Alice Griffiths

-Alice Griffiths (born 22 January 2001) is a Welsh professional footballer who plays as a midfielder for Scottish Women's Premier League club Rangers, and the Wales national team.
+Alice Griffiths (born 22 January 2001) is a Welsh former professional footballer.
+She represented the Wales national team and played for Cardiff Met.
+Ladies, Charlton Athletic, Southampton, Durham, Rangers, and Exeter City.

 Early life

 Griffiths was born and raised in Aberdare, Rhondda Cynon Taf.
 She attended St John the Baptist School.
 She has an older sister, Anna, who is also a footballer and has represented Wales at youth level.
 Her father, Nigel, has described Alice as "a very shy and quiet girl, but give her a pair of football boots and she thrives."